rulego/rulego/examples/server/README.md

 Usage steps:
 - Unzip the downloaded `editor.zip` to the current directory and visit `http://localhost:9090/` in your browser to access RuleGo-Editor.
-- You can modify the `rulego-editor` directory through the resource_mapping configuration in `config.conf`.
+- - The directory for rulego-editor can be modified by configuring the `resource_mapping` in `config.conf`.
+- The backend API address for rulego-editor can be modified by configuring the `baseUrl` in `editor/config/config.js`.

 >RuleGo-Editor is for learning purposes only.
 For commercial use, please purchase a license from us.
 Email: rulego@outlook.com